trrapp12-ironyard/Adobe-Target-Documentation/README.md

 <br>

-## Step 23b: Notice that if you want to use multiple URLS (i.e. different languages) you can put more than one URL in, but make sure they are on different lines.
+## Step 23b: Notice...

+...that if you want to use multiple URLS (i.e. different languages) you can put more than one URL in, but make sure they are on different lines.
 There is not ',' or ';' delimiter needed.

 ![step-15](https://user-images.githubusercontent.com/11747875/190668870-ce5b1973-a3f8-4ccc-b4f3-8775ef4c6a99.png)